 - Two new chimeric small molecule protein degraders enter the clinic in 2020, but no other chimeric small molecule modality does this year.

-We’ll see how I did next year.
-Let me know if you’ve got any of your own guesses!
+We’ll see how we did next year.
 Happy Chinese New Year to all, and happy hunting!

 Explore drughunter.com for more.